Notify me

 Philosopher and artist, Leo Tolstoy, famously remarked, “Art is not a handicraft, it is the transmission of feeling the artist has experienced.

 A study of art through history reveals that art has a profound relationship to the society the artist is part of.
-This extends to aesthetics itself, which some might consider to be an absolute, independent of culture, but which is, in reality, strongly influenced by culture.
+This extends to aesthetics itself, which some might assume to be an absolute, independent of culture, but which is, in reality, strongly influenced by culture.
 This relationship is illustrated by: a few hundred years ago the ideal examples of beauty being women portrayed in art who more recently would be described objectively as “fuller-figured”, compared to a slim figure being more often portrayed as the ideal of beauty somewhat later in the evolution of art and the cultures it related to:

 Boticelli Venus as an example of voluptuous women painted in the past